Water Resources Center

 A continuous flow of water is usually indicative of a relatively impermeable valley (lake) bottom.
 As shown in figure 4 below, absence of vegetation in the channel, well sorted or stratified sands and gravels, clay-rich soil zones, and terraces are indicators of a gaining reach of the stream even though the stream may be dry at the time of investigation due to climatic conditions or small drainage area.
 Many other factors are considered in the evaluation of a stream channel, making the overall assessment one of observing many phenomena along the stream as well as within the watershed area.

-Figure 4 -Schematic diagrams of valley cross sections showing a
+Figure 4 -Schematic diagrams of valley cross sections showing a poorly defined

-defined channel (losing stream) and a well defined channel (gaining stream).
+channel (losing stream) and a well defined channel (gaining stream).

 Springs or Seeps in the Headwater Area